About Me, Alanna (she/her)

 ICEEFT

 I pursued a special major designed as a multi-disciplinary exploration of human cognition and communication through psychology, linguistics, biology, and philosophy.
 (This degree could have led to a tech job in AI.
-Turns out, I personally like working with people's emotions more than intelligent machines.)
+Turns out, I like working with people's emotional intelligence more than smart machines.)

 My education in psychotherapy was founded in recovery, resilience, and social justice models.
 These are strengths-based and empowerment-focused.
 Unlike the medical model, which asks "What's wrong with you?", we get curious about questions like "What happened to you?" and "What's right with you?"